Maafa 21: Synopsis

-The title comes from the Swahili term "maafa," which means tragedy or disaster and is used to describe the centuries of global oppression of African people during slavery, apartheid and colonial rule, while the number "21" refers to an alleged maafa in the 21st century (even though it began in the 19th), which the film says is the disproportionately high rate of abortion among African Americans.
+The title comes from the Swahili term "maafa," which translates to tragedy or disaster and is used to describe the centuries of global oppression of African people during slavery, apartheid and colonial rule, while the number "21" refers to an alleged maafa in the 21st century (even though it began in the 19th), which the film says is the disproportionately high rate of abortion among African Americans.
 The film presents a continual stream of assertions rather than a narrative, leaving viewers with impressions rather than a causal argument: that Sanger was racist, that she wanted to wipe out the black race, and that she set in place a program to make this happen which is being continued in the 21st century by Planned Parenthood.
 A photo of Adolf Hitler appears in the film, presented as one of Sanger's "natural allies", and aborted babies are compared to Holocaust victims.
 The film states that abortion has reduced the black population in the United States by 25 percent.
 It discusses some of Planned Parenthood's origins (formerly the American Birth Control League), attributing to it a "150-year-old goal of exterminating the black population."
 The film features conservative African Americans, including politician Stephen Broden, and Martin Luther King Jr.'s niece Alveda King, who claims that Sanger targeted black people.